 - Every Little Thing by Bob Marley

 - All You Need Is Love by John Lennon and Paul McCartney

 Touch and Feel Books

 Never Touch a… by Rosie Greening – These are great touch and feel books that have different textured silicone, silly rhymes and fantastic pictures on every page.

 She makes the fabulous touch and feel books called “That’s not my…” She has 25 different titles.

 That’s not my… by Fiona Watt

-There are so many more books that could be added to this list but, it would go on for days.
+There are so many more board books for infants and toddlers that could be added to this list but, it would go on for days.
 If you don’t have the space for all these books on your own bookshelf check out your local library, or check out your friend’s book shelf and do a borrow + trade.
 It’s a win win for everyone.